[updated 2022-01-11] See also our post on buying boules.

 One of the first questions that new players ask is— “What is the difference between leisure boules and competition boules?”

-Let me start by stipulating that by “leisure boules” I mean the kind of inexpensive “no name” boules manufactured in China that are available from many different vendors, including Petanque America.
-I do not include in that category Obut’s line of loisir inox boules, which I will discuss at the end of this post.
+Let’s start by defining the expression “leisure boules” (or “recreational boules”).
+I’m going to use the expression “leisure boules” to refer to the kind of inexpensive “no name” boules manufactured in China that are available from many different vendors, including Petanque America.
+I will not treate Obut’s line of loisir inox boules as “leisure boules” (see below).

 Some of the physical differences between leisure boules and competition boules are obvious.
 Competition boules come in a variety of sizes, weights, and striation patterns.
 That means that you can pick what suits you best.
 Leisure boules are basically a “one size fits all” affair.

 Another obvious difference is price.
 Leisure boules are much cheaper than competition boules.
-Today a set of three Chinese leisure boules will cost you about $20.
+Today (January 2022) in the United States a set of three Chinese leisure boules will cost you about $30.
 In comparison, you will pay between $90 and $120 for the least expensive competition boules from La Franc or Obut.

 There are also differences that you can’t see.

 Leisure boules use softer steel and are manufactured to lower standards.
-(Of course, this is what allows them to be made more cheaply than competition boules.)
+(That is what allows them to be made more cheaply than competition boules.)
 Competition boules are always hollow, but leisure boules are made of thinner steel than competition boules.
 Because there is less steel in a leisure boule, the manufacturer brings the boule up to proper weight by filling it with something, usually sand.
 Compared to a set of competition boules, a set of leisure boules will be less consistent in weight and balance.